aka Israel Antonio Cedillo

 Artist, object-maker, writer, photographer.

-Israel ‘Lalín’ Antonio Cedillo, is an artist from San Diego, CA based in Orange County.
+Israel ‘Lalín’ Antonio Cedillo, is a San Diego-based artist.
 Lalín’s work posits the histories of the Latinx diaspora as a force of resistance against imperialism and globalization.
 The iconographies of a Central American Mexican household and the logos that have colonized the lands of the Nahua, Lenca, and Garifuna are employed in political landscapes that discuss toxic business practices and commercial waste as a result of industrial development headed by the US and European powers.

 In tandem, Lalín’s work also employs photography in a motion to dismiss colonial portraiture and rethink the fundamental vocabulary that is sustained within photography as a result of the colonial imaginary prompted by 20th Century photography and documentary photographers fetishizing people of color.
 An ethical studio practice is a method to Play which allows for Lalín’s studio to be a safe space for the advancement of the artist of color, and people of colors as subjects are given agency.
 It is a place for chisme, dance, laughter, and comfort as a pathway to radical work.